Sign In Register

 Safety Score

-Livonia has an average annual temperature of 48°F (9°C).
+Livonia experiences four distinct seasons with an average annual temperature of 48°F (9°C).
 Winters average 25°F in January while summers reach 71°F in July.
-Annual precipitation is 37.3 inches.
+The area gets 260 sunny days per year, above the national average.
+Annual precipitation totals 37.3 inches.
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 1,030 feet.

 Temperature